nodenotjs/n0de-custom-damage/README.md

 # N0de Custom Damage
-## ⚠️ Snapshot 23w06a added `/damage`, but the command is still not perfect.
-This datapack will be updated to complement `/damage`, keeping the same functionality from now
+## 🚨 Snapshot 23w06a added `/damage`, but the command is still not perfect.
+This datapack will be updated to complement `/damage`, keeping the same features as the current datapack

 A datapack tool to cause customized damage to entities and mobs.
 It can take into account armor and different types of enchantments, ignore hurttime and several other options.
 ## ⭐ Features